Ensembl/plant-scripts/pangenes/README.md

 When you run it you'll see a couple differences in the output:

 * the number of chrs/contigs parsed in each input FASTA file
-* a BED-like pangene matrix
+* a BED-like pangene matrix with 0-based coordinates

 ```
 # checking input files...